hbristow/scholar/README.md

     - URL to versions
 - Format results in json, pickle, or nested dicts
 - FieldSets provide an easy way to update the scraper as the Scholar html layout changes
-- Integrity tests to verify whether the parser is working, or identify which fields are no longer being parsed correctly.
+- Integrity tests to verify whether the parser is working, or identify which fields are no longer being parsed correctly
 - Command line interface to extract articles directly to terminal/file

 Scholar is influenced heavily by [scholar.py](https://github.com/ckreibich/scholar.py) from Christian Kreibich, and includes a number of the patches which were incorporated into that project.

-Scholar has been tested with Python 2.7 and 3.3
+Scholar has been tested with Python 2.7 and 3.3.

 Example
 -------